aspnetzero/documents/docs/en/Getting-Started-Angular-Merged.md

 Once the application compiled, you can browse <http://localhost:4200> in your browser.
 ASP.NET Zero also has also **HMR** (Hot Module Replacement)  enabled.
 You can use the following command (instead of NPM start) to enable HMR on development time:

     npm run hmr

+In development time, since we use **angular-cli** and it is a separate process, we need to run *.Web.Host project and Angular UI separately.
+However, merged Angular solution can be published to a single website or two separate websites.

 ### Login